kkarunia23/aerix/README.md

+To Run:
-npm init
+1. npm init
-npm install
+2. npm install
-npm update
+3. npm update
+4. typescript compiler in VS
+5. sudo mongod --dbpath=/Users/kennethceltra/data/db for mongo
+6. nodemon app for the server
+7. yarn start for the react

 written in .ts, hence changes in the backend needs to be edited there and then compiled to .js